panaitescu-paul/Test-Driven-Development-Fibonacci-Sequence-JavaScript-2020/README.md

-# Test Driven Development - Fibonacci Sequence - 2020
+# Test Driven Development - Fibonacci Sequence - JavaScript - 2020

 A ***TDD (Test Driven Development)*** approach for writing the Fibonacci Sequence, using JavaScript, Mocha, and Chai.
 This was done by ***first creating the tests for a feature, then writing the minimum code to pass the tests***.
 The process was repeated for the remaining features.